AlexFabre/led-control-bare-metal/README.md

 To sart or stop the device, the user has to click on the button.

-When the user performs a double click the device sends a 4kB frame over UART.
+When the user performs a double click the device sends a 4kB frame over UART at 4800 Bauds.
+This transmission should not affect the blinking timings nor the button responsiveness.

-## Hardware architecture without RTOS
-* Timer 17 handles the LED blink timmings
-* RTC handles the application periodic state changes timmings
-* Button is managed with External interrupt 7
+# Problems

+1. When the user performs a double click, the button are not responding during the UART transfer (During the few seconds of the transfer it's impossible to click and toggle the device in ACTIVE/SHUTDOWN).
+Explain and fix this bug using a dedicated asynchronous mechanism for the UART transfer.
+2. Some blinking timings need to be upgraded in functions `enter_sequence_running()`, `enter_sequence_stanby()`, and `stop_sequence()`.
+Implement those missing features.